SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Auto Merging
 ============
-There several ways that CumulusCI helps to keep large diffs from being the norm.
+CumulusCI helps to keep large diffs and merge conflicts from being the norm.
 CumulusCI's auto-merge functionality helps teams:

-   * Keep feature branches up-to-date with the ``main`` branch (main-to-feature merges)
+   * Keep feature branches up-to-date with the ``main`` branch (main to feature merges)
-   * Manage long-lived feature branches for larger features worked on by multiple developers (parent-to-child merges)
+   * Manage long-lived feature branches for larger features worked on by multiple developers (parent to child merges)
-   * Mange large releases that occur several times a year.
+   * Mange large releases that occur several times a year (release to future release merges).

 Main to Feature Merges